SophistSolutions/Stroika/ThirdPartyComponents/Xerces/ReadMe.txt

-The version of Xerces used is defined at the top of the buildall.pl file.
+The version of Xerces used is defined at the top of the Makefile.

-It will first check in the ..\Origs-cache folder for that version and if not already present, it will automatically download it.
+The Makefile will first check in the ..\Origs-cache folder for that version and if not already present, it will automatically download it.